jasonfrowe/bls_cuda/README.md

 ### Prerequisites
 *   Python 3.8+
-*   **For GPU acceleration:** A working NVIDIA GPU and CUDA drivers installed on your system.

 ### Installing from Source
 It is recommended to install this package in "editable" mode inside a virtual environment.
 This allows you to modify the source code without needing to reinstall.